Teaching Executive Skills

 2. Emotional Brains: Executive Control of Emotion in Childhood and Adolescence

-How do developing executive functions interact with emotional reactivity across childhood and adolescence?
-This workshop bridges current neuroscience with classroom practice.
-You will examine how bottom-up “hot” circuits (limbic and motivational systems such as the amygdala and ventral striatum) generate rapid, reactive responses to emotionally charged events, while top-down “cold” executive circuits (prefrontal and parietal networks) provide the capacity to regulate, reframe, and redirect these responses.
-The distinction between “hot” executive function (executive skills taxed in emotionally or motivationally salient contexts) and “cold” executive function (executive skills in neutral, abstract contexts) will be highlighted.
-Emphasis will be placed on (1) early childhood practices that foster healthy expression and co-regulation of emotion, and (2) CBT- and DBT-informed classroom strategies for older students, such as cognitive reappraisal, opposite action, behavioral activation, and brief mindfulness.
+How does developing executive function intersect with emotional reactivity across childhood and adolescence?
+This workshop will bridge cutting-edge neuroscience with practical classroom strategies.
+You will examine how bottom-up “hot” brain circuits (such as the limbic and amygdala networks for emotional and motivational processing) generate rapid, reactive responses to emotionally charged events, while top-down “cold” executive circuits (such as prefrontal and parietal networks for regulation, working memory, and planning) allow students to regulate, reframe, and redirect those feelings.
+Learn how to differentiate between “hot” and “cold” executive functions.
+Discover early childhood practices that foster healthy expression and co-regulation of emotion and CBT/DBT-informed classroom strategies for older students, including cognitive reappraisal, opposite action, behavioral activation, and brief mindfulness practices.

 George McCloskey, PhD